duttashi/duttashi.github.io/_posts/2017-02-08-predicting-rubber-yield-case-study.md

 **H. Conclusion**

 As we have seen, a rigorous model testing must be applied to build an efficient model.
 The predictors, `ProduceTonne` is most significant for prediction of the response variable, `` and is closely followed by other predictors, `TotalPaidEmployee` and `TapAreaHect`.
 We also see that Regression tree based approach provides **98% accurate** in predicting the response variable while Random Forest model (**0.049%**) does not even come close.
+The complete code is listed on my Github repository in [here](https://github.com/duttashi/LearningR/blob/master/scripts/CaseStudy-MY-RubberPlantation.R)

 References